 SEAD supports public-private coalitions to deploy high efficiency, high quality appliances around the world by gathering commitments from policymakers, private industry, expert groups.
 The Global Lighting Challenge is a campaign to deploy 10 billion high efficiency, high quality lighting products.
 Since its launch, the GLC built a volunteer coalition with more than 60 governments, manufacturers, retailers, and expert groups working together to accomplish its 10 billion product goal.
 It was originally designed to last two years.

-Visit the Global Lighting Challenge website for more information.
+Visit the Global Lighting Challenge page for more information.

 The 2015 SEAD Global Efficiency Medal competition will recognize and award the world’s most energy-efficient lighting products.